 1. Your blog and other long-form content

 Long form content is just as popular as it ever used to be, if not more.
 In fact, data shows that it has become more relevant than ever.

-Well-researched, quality blogs and long-form articles answer specific queries that users are searching for.
+Well-researched, quality blog content and long-form articles answer specific queries that users are searching for.
 Having content that can address certain topics in-depth puts your business on a pedestal, as people would associate you with being a top player in your field.

 Of course, users on social media may not have the patience to go over a 1500+ word article.
 But simply highlighting key insights of your blog and sharing with links can improve the chances of interested readers clicking on your content.
 Platforms like Instagram also have ‘swipe-up’ links, which makes it easier for users to be redirected to your blog page.